AdamStuckert/Ranitomeya_imitator_genome/GeneExpression/README.md

 Additionally, we used the WGCNA package in R to [examine how genes are coexpressed and their correlation to treatment groups](https://github.com/AdamStuckert/Ranitomeya_imitator_genome/blob/master/GeneExpression/MimeticWGCNA.Rmd).

 Finally, this folder has [the script we used to produce various figures describing the genome that are in the publication](https://github.com/AdamStuckert/Ranitomeya_imitator_genome/blob/master/GeneExpression/GenomeLengthFigure.R).
 Does this really belong here?
-No probably not, but its a pandemic and I'm in charge of this repository.
+No probably not.
+But it is a pandemic and I'm in charge of this repository.